 Self-assessment – If you have received earnings other than through PAYE, you will need to complete a self-assessment form and declare your earnings from the previous tax year to HMRC.

-Expenses – Certain costs that you may incur, as a direct result of your contract, can be claimed as an expense; your Account Manager will be able to advise you of those which are allowable.
+Expenses – Certain costs that you may incur, as a direct result of your contract, can be claimed as an expense; your Employee Liaison Officer will be able to advise you of those which are allowable.

 PAYE – Pay As You Earn is a method used to determine the tax and national insurance contributions due on your weekly/monthly earnings.